Looking for Smile Direct Club reviews? Or wondering ‘does Smile Direct really work?' You're in the right place!

 As of the time the blog post was written, Crystal hadn't finished her Smile Direct Club journey, but she ends the review by saying that she would recommend going to a local shop for an in-office scan of your teeth instead of doing it at home.
 She also recommends getting a second opinion from your orthodontist before beginning treatment with SDC braces.
-And she adds that these aligners won't correct overbites or other severe cases of malocclusion.
+And she adds that these aligners won't correct severe overbites or other severe cases of malocclusion.

-Chelsea’s review: A mom’s take on Smile Direct Club
+Quran's review: Smile Direct Club retainers

 Darlene's review: You get what you pay for

 This Smile Direct Club review comes from Darlene.
 Darlene was assigned a six-month treatment plan by Smile Direct Club to fix overcrowding in both her bottom and top teeth.
 However, she only completed three months of the process.